minhnguyetphi/word-embedding/README.md

-# Measuring Corporate Culture Using Machine Learning
+# Measuring ESG disclosure Using Machine Learning

 ## Introduction
 The repository implements the method described in the paper